rondrae/terraform-beginner-bootcamp-2023/journal/week1.md

 ## Restructured Root MOdule

 I restructured the root module by creating various .tf and a tfvars file.
 The filenames are listed above.
 I also added my AWS keys to the tfvars file because gitpod or terraform cloud was not reading environmental variables.

+## Refactor Bucket name

+I changed the bucket name from 16 random characters to bucket- 4 random characters.
+Also fixed config drift with s3 bucket.